dankantor/server-checker/README.md

 # Server Checker
-A very simple service to check if your server is up or down and notify you.
+A very simple (and free!) service to check if your server is up or down and notify you.

 ## Description